aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 * :white_check_mark: Hold My Hand mode = You'll be given detailed directions with little to figure out.
 * :see_no_evil: Do It for Me mode = Just run some commands to get the work done.

-_Time Committment Expections: This workshop was created to be completed in approximately 2 hours.
+_Time Commitment Expectations: This workshop was created to be completed in approximately 2 hours.
 In "Do it For Me" mode :see_no_evil:, the workshop can be completed in roughly 30-45 minutes based on AWS experience._

 ### Considerations for Each Role
 As the team lead on this lean team of one, you'll need to wear multiple hats.
 Below are some things we'll cover from the perspective of each role:
-* Developer - You'll write lambda code to stitch our etl data pipeline together.
+* Developer - You'll write lambda code to stitch our ETL data pipeline together.
 Each function will take advantage of a queue based system to pass messages back and forth.
 * Data Scientist - You'll need to load the data into your machine learning development environment.
 Once loaded, you'll massage the data to test different assumptions and ultimately us a machine learning algorithm to enable your company to predict magic usage based on estimated weather + ride stats.
 * Operations - You'll need to understand how this solution is hosted.
 How will it handle large batches of data? is it tightly coupled? what does a serverless inference environment mean from an operations perspective?

 ### Goals

-At minimum, at the end of this workshop, you should have a machine learning model hosted on AWS lambda behind an HTTP endpoint that accepts temperature, precipitation amounts, and mileage and will return a percentage liklihood that the unicorn travelling in those conditions will experience heavy utilization.
+At minimum, at the end of this workshop, you should have a machine learning model hosted on AWS lambda behind an HTTP endpoint that accepts temperature, precipitation amounts, and mileage and will return a percentage likelihood that the unicorn traveling in those conditions will experience heavy utilization.

 ## Solution Architecture